sarisabban/SariBot/README.md

 ## HOW TO USE:
-1. Install the tweepy, bs4, and praw python 3 modules:
+1. Install the tweepy and praw python 3 modules:

 `sudo apt install python3-pip`

-`sudo python3 -m pip install tweepy bs4 praw`
+`sudo pip3 install tweepy praw`

 2. Setups to tweet an .mp4 video:
 The Tweepy module cannot tweet .mp4 videos by default, it must be modified